 Whatever curtain heading you’re opting for, fitting the pole or track to the wall has to be the first step.
 This will make everything else much easier, as well as being more accurate - and you’re more likely to be happy with the way your window dressing turns out in the end.

 The height you hang your pole or track makes all the difference.
 Too low (we’re talking on the window frame), and it’ll make your whole room feel small and enclosed.
 Too high, and your curtains will just look ridiculous.
 The perfect height?
 Somewhere between halfway and two thirds up the wall between the ceiling and the top of your window frame.
-This will leave your room feeling spacious.
+This will leave your room feeling spacious and open.

 measuring the width.